Robert Sink: Postwar career

-On August 12, 1945, Sink was named assistant division commander of the 101st Airborne Division.
+On 12 August 1945, Sink was named assistant division commander of the 101st Airborne Division.
 In December 1945, Sink returned to the United States, and the following month assumed command of the infantry detachment of the United States Military Academy.
 He entered the National War College at Fort Lesley J. McNair in Washington, D.C. in August 1948, graduating in June 1949.
 Sink then was transferred to the Ryukyus Command, and became chief of staff in October 1949.
 In January 1951, he was named assistant division commander of the 7th Infantry Division in Korea.

 Sink returned to the United States and became assistant division commander of the 11th Airborne Division at Fort Campbell, Kentucky, in December 1951.
 In February 1953, he assumed command at the 7th Armored Division at Camp Roberts, California.
 In November 1953, he became commanding general of the 44th Infantry Division at Fort Lewis, Washington.
 In October 1954, Sink was assigned to the Joint Airborne Troop Board at Fort Bragg, North Carolina.
 In early 1955, he was transferred to Rio de Janeiro, Brazil, and in April 1955 assumed the dual functions of chairman of the United States Delegation to the Joint Brazil-United States Military Commission and chief of army section, Military Assistance Advisory Group, Brazil.

 Sink returned to the United States and assumed command of the XVIII Airborne Corps and Fort Bragg in May 1957.
 In May 1958, he was announced as commander, Strategic Army Corps (STRAC), United States Army.
-His last major role was as commander of U.S. forces in Panama (CinC, Caribbean Command, Quarry Heights, Canal Zone), a post he held until his retirement in 1961 due to poor health.
+His last major role was as commander of U.S. forces in Panama (CinC, Caribbean Command, Quarry Heights, Canal Zone), a post he held until he retired in 1961 due to poor health.

 Sink retired in 1961 as a lieutenant general.
 He died at Fort Bragg in December 1965 of pulmonary emphysema and was interred in Arlington National Cemetery.
 Sink was married and had three children.